sayyedulawwab/portfolio/src/content/blog/understanding-the-4-principles-of-object-oriented-programming-in-csharp-with-examples.md

   import { Picture } from "astro-imagetools/components";
 ---

-# Understanding the 4 Principles of Object-Oriented Programming in C# with Examples

 In this article, I am going to talk about what the four principles of Object-Oriented Programming (Encapsulation, Abstraction, Inheritance and Polymorphism) stand for with some practical examples.

 Let's get started!